Capitol Hill Briefing Highlights Adding MFTs and Counselors to Medicare

 MENTAL HEALTH ACCESS IMPROVEMENT ACT

 The National Council planned and hosted the briefing to urge the passage of the Mental Health Access Improvement Act (S. 1879/ H.R.
 3032), which would allow licensed professional counselors and marriage and family therapists to bill Medicare for their services.
 Senator Barrasso (R) of Wyoming, one of the bill’s primary sponsors, explained that untreated mental illness and suicide are widespread issues in need of greater attention: “It’s people of all ages impacted … These are our families, these are our friends.”
-The National Council for Behavioral Health’s Chuck Ingoglia explained that by removing Medicare’s harmful exclusions of qualified mental health providers, Congress can address workforce shortages and improve the quality of care for older adults.
+The National Council for Mental Wellbeing’s Chuck Ingoglia explained that by removing Medicare’s harmful exclusions of qualified mental health providers, Congress can address workforce shortages and improve the quality of care for older adults.